 7.2.
 JWE JSON Serialization

 The JWE JSON Serialization represents encrypted content as a JSON object.
-Unlike the JWE Compact Serialization, content using the JWE JSON Serialization can be encrypted to more than one recipient.
+Content using the JWE JSON Serialization can be encrypted to more than one recipient.
+This representation is neither optimized for compactness nor URL-safe.